WCEH Playlist

 To get you in the mood for WCEH, we are curating a selection of Canadian music.

-In keeping with our themes, the first five entries have been chosen to reflect something of Canada’s cultural and musical diversity.
+In keeping with our themes, the first five entries (at the bottom of the list) were chosen to reflect something of Canada’s cultural and musical diversity.

 Anyone planning to attend the conference is welcome to make a suggestion of music by a Canadian artist for inclusion in this list.
 Please give us some background as to the reason for your particular recommendation.